Server (asyncio)

 Latency of the connection, in seconds.

-This value is updated after sending a ping frame and receiving a matching pong frame.
-Before the first ping, latency is 0.
+Latency is defined as the round-trip time of the connection.
+It is measured by sending a Ping frame and waiting for a matching Pong frame.
+Before the first measurement, latency is 0.

 The following attributes are available after the opening handshake, once the WebSocket connection is open: